 When it comes to startups, Marc Andreessen is a prime example of how to get ahead.
-While his exit from social media may seem a little unusual, it’s clear that success is something that continues to follow him around and his sage advice is just as relevant – even without social media.
+While his exit from social media may seem a little unusual, success follows him around and his sage advice is just as relevant today – even without social media.